Vandanajain010392/The-Spark-Foundation-Internship--ML-Supervised-Task/The-Spark-foundation-Decasion_Tree_Classfication-Iris-dataset--main/README.md

 Best Model Accuracy: 97.00

  #2.
-Task EDA to creat Dasboard for supermarket on data where we required to work to enhance profit usin Power BI
+Task EDA to create Dashboard for supermarket on data where we required to work to enhance profit usin Power BI

 Data: Sample Super Store

 Task Level: Beginner

-Task: AS a business manager Find out the weak area where we are not geeting  profit up to the mark and required to work these are for improvement.
+Task: AS a business manager Find out the weak area where we are not getting profit up to the mark and required to work these are for improvement.

 Technology: Business Intelligence tools